almachelouche/middleman/content/email/AU/eNews/013/4+ years & prospect.md

 color='darkblue'

-	title = '''Swap Screen Time for Play Time with the Escape''' copy = '''Excessive screen time has crept up on us.
-Our research shows that a drive away from our screens is good for the whole family, allowing a chance to re-connect with each other.
-What better way to escape than in the Ford Escape SUV – the Trend AWD Auto is ready to play from $34,990*''' cta1_text = '''LEARN MORE'''
+	title = '''Swap Screen Time for Play Time with the Escape''' copy = '''Our research shows that getting away from our smartphone and tablet screens is good for the whole family.
+What better way to get away than in the Ford Escape Trend AWD Auto, from only $34,990*?''' cta1_text = '''LEARN MORE'''
 	cta1_url = '''https://www.ford.com.au/suv/escape/?intcmp=bb-fau-hp-fau-vhp-ford%20escape-return'''
 	cta1_link_name = '''retail'''